StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 ..
 NOTE::
  It may take up to **48 hours** before everyone can sign from OneDrive and SharePoint.

-In the meantime, we recommend sharing our `quick guide on signing with Skribble`_ with everyone in your company.
+In the meantime, we recommend sharing the `guide on signing with Skribble`_ with everyone in your company.

-   .. _quick guide on signing with Skribble: https://docs.skribble.com/business-admin/integrations/sign-onedrive-sharepoint
+   .. _guide on signing with Skribble: https://docs.skribble.com/business-admin/integrations/sign-onedrive-sharepoint